jazjaazjaaaz/restaurant-finder/README.md

 3. Run `npm run frontend` on a separate terminal
 4. Run `npm run backend` on a separate terminal
 5. Open the app on the browser using `http://localhost:{APP_PORT}`

+You could also try the application here: https://codesandbox.io/p/github/jazjaazjaaaz/restaurant-finder